-The conversion for Basic Life insurance is administered by Massachusetts Mutual Life Insurance Company (MassMutual) and is time-sensitive.
+The conversion for Basic Life insurance is administered by Barnum Financial Group and is time-sensitive.
 If you are interested in converting your group coverage, call 1 (877) 275-6387 within 31 days after you become ineligible to begin this process.
-You will be put in contact with a MassMutual financial professional who will work with you and help explain your options.
+You will be put in contact with Barnum Financial Group who will work with you and help explain your options.